truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 While monarchy/dictatorship/oligarchy is a **rule-by-person(s)**, a democracy [with free elections] is a **rule-by-process**.
 The distinction, [captured here by Popper](https://www.economist.com/democracy-in-america/2016/01/31/from-the-archives-the-open-society-and-its-enemies-revisited), is crucial.

-With rule-by-person you know exactly who to start fawning over / sucking up to[^n].
+With rule-by-person you know exactly who to start fawning over / sucking up to[^7].
 The measuring-process is NOT 'prior to' the government itself, and so the existing government will have some kind of "say in the matter", as we saw in the USSR example above.

 Since everyone is blind to their own mistakes, the existing government will have a bias that they are literally unable to detect.
 As a result, rule-by-persons will be difficult to improve.

-[^n]: In fact, the mere *suggestion* that the government might soon transition into a rule-by-person, might be enough to coerce many people into immediately submitting to that person.
+[^7]: In fact, the mere *suggestion* that the government might soon transition into a rule-by-person, might be enough to coerce many people into immediately submitting to that person.
 Such suggestions are themselves tyrannical.
 See [Roko's Basilisk argument](https://rationalwiki.org/wiki/Roko's_basilisk); and see also the behavior and rhetorical style of [cult leaders throughout history](https://en.wikipedia.org/wiki/Cult#Destructive_cults).
 It is also not necessarily for anyone to act maliciously or even willfully -- consider that Christians and Muslims live in total obedience to a tyrant that, as far as anyone can tell, doesn't exist at all.

 In contrast, if *a process* rules, then there is no one to ingratiate.
 When citizens vote, they have no reason to yield to intimidation or coercion.
 As Schelling described the secret ballot: "any punishment or reward they receive will be unrelated to the way that they actually voted".